catherinewallis/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 organizations know who the letter should address.
 For example, you want to address the parent and not the child.

-To read more about configuring and using relationships, please see the the *Relationships* chapter in *Organising Your Data*.
+To read more about configuring and using relationships, please see the [Relationships](/organising-your-data/relationships.md) chapter in *Organising Your Data*.

 ## Activities